junaidiiith/mcp4cm/docs/NAME_TYPE_CLASSIFICATION.md

 - `delivery address`
 - `payment confirmation`

 Semantic does not mean the application fully understands the concept.
-It only means the name is not missing, not type-like, and not recognized as a placeholder.
+It only means the name is not missing and is not recognized as a placeholder.

 ## What "Mixed" Means in Vocabulary Views